;

 More Information

 Participants will be housed in a University hall of residence near the main University precinct.
-Accommodation will be single-room accommodation.
+Accommodation will be single rooms with shared bathrooms and kitchens.
 All accommodation is university owned and managed.
-It includes laundry facilities, social and study spaces and wi-fi as well as cable internet connections.
-Accommodation is usually provided at the West Residential Village.
-Participants have traditionally stayed in Manor Hall.
+It includes laundry facilities, social and study spaces and wi-fi.
+Accommodation is usually provided at the West Residential Village and participants have traditionally stayed in Manor Hall.

-Meals are included with accommodation on a half board basis (breakfast and evening meal).
+A meal package is included with accommodation (breakfast and evening meal).
 Participants are expected to source and pay for their own lunch.
 Travel and cultural events which are undertaken as part of the Institute will be covered by the University of Bristol.

 Please note that this is a city-based programme, and students will be issued with bus passes to enable to them to move around the city as part of their visits with various activists, community leaders and artists.
 It can be physically demanding at times.

-On completion of the programme, an official University of Bristol transcript will be issued to form a part of the participant’s academic record.
-Each element of the programme will be listed, and a single grade allocated.
+On completion of the programme, an official University of Bristol transcript will be issued with a single grade allocated, to form a part of the participant’s academic record.
 Participants who successfully complete the Summer Institute will be awarded with 10 University of Bristol credits, suggested as equivalent to 3 US semester credits.

 More UK Summer Institutes: